aybabtme/uOttawa-at-CUSEC/README.md

 * __MAT2377__, Karelyn Davis
 * __CSI2101 and CSI2132__, Herna Viktor
 * __ITI1500__, Ahmed Kharmouch
+    * Answered: _Thank you for letting me know.
+I have informed the faculty and it shouldn't be a problem to accommodate the students that are attending the event.
+Will talk about this in the class._
 * __MAT2777__, Mountassir M'Hammed
 * __MAT1748__, Joseph Khoury
 * __PHI2794__, Matthew McLennan